 The ESG Report is prepared in accordance with the Environmental, Social and Governance Reporting Guide ("ESG Reporting Guide") as set out in Appendix 20 to the Rules Governing the Listing of Securities on GEM of the Stock Exchange of Hong Kong Limited.

-Information relating to the Group's corporate governance practices has been set out in the Corporate Governance Report on pages 14 to 25 of this annual report.
+Information relating to the Group's corporate governance practices has been set out in the Corporate Governance Report of this annual report.

 REPORTING PERIOD